lsmith090/CIPP/docs/getting-started/development-setup.md

 npm run lint-fix
 ```

-> **Note**: CIPP does not currently have automated unit or end-to-end tests configured.
-Testing is primarily done through:
+> **Note**: CIPP does not have automated unit or end-to-end tests configured.
+Testing is done through:
 > - Manual testing of features during development
 > - Code review process
 > - ESLint for code quality enforcement
 >
-> Contributing test frameworks and test coverage would be a valuable contribution to the project!
+> The project follows manual testing practices with ESLint for code quality.

 ### 4. Build Verification